Lewis Bayly (bishop)

-Lewis Bayly (died 26 October 1631) was a bishop of the Church of England.
+Lewis Bayly (c.
+1575 - 1631) was a Welsh bishop and devotional writer.

 Life

 Bayly is thought to have been born in either Carmarthen or Biggar, Scotland, the curate of Carmarthen, Thomas Bayly, may have been his father.
 He was educated at Oxford, and became vicar of Evesham, Worcestershire.
 Later, likely in 1604, he became rector of St Matthew Friday Street.
 He was then chaplain to Henry Frederick, Prince of Wales, and was later chaplain to King James I, who, in 1616, appointed him Bishop of Bangor.
 Bayly was an ardent Puritan.
-He died in Bangor in 1631.
+He is thought to have died on 26 October 1631 at the age of around 56 and was interred at Bangor Cathedral.

 Works

 Bayly's fame rests on his book The Practice of Piety, directing a Christian how to walk that he may please God (date of first edition unknown; 3d ed., London, 1613; reprinted as ISBN 1-877611-66-2).
 It reached its 74th edition in 1821 and has been translated into French, German, Dutch, Italian, Polish, Hungarian, Romansh, Welsh, and into the language of the Massachusetts Indians.
 The German translation was translated and adapted into Czech by John Amos Comenius.
 In The Netherlands it became the best sold reformed book of the 17th century.
 The Hungarian translation was by the puritan pastor and theologian Pál Medgyesi, first published in Debrecen in 1636.
 It was one of the two books which John Bunyan's wife brought with her—the other one being Arthur Dent's Plain Man's Pathway to Heaven (ISBN 1-877611-69-7)—and it was by reading it that Bunyan was first spiritually awakened.